 It’s not just professionals that make errors – equipment can be a source of suffering, complications, or wrongful death.
 Often, in these cases, the hospital operates with equipment that does not meet up-to-date safety standards, putting both workers and patients at risk.

-If you or a loved one suspect medical malpractice occurred, have Trantolo & Trantolo’s lawyers evaluate your claim.
+If you or a loved one suspect medical malpractice occurred, have Trantolo & Trantolo’s Connecticut medical malpractice lawyer evaluate your claim.
 Contact any of our Connecticut offices to speak with an experienced attorney.